Tazovsky/rockium/README.md

 ### Why I did not use `docker-compose`?

-The problem that I encountered was requirement of deployment app in one and only container.
+The problem I encountered was requirement of deployment app in one and only one container.
 So the simplest solution was creating one container insted of using `docker-compose` with `rocker` and `selenium server`.